What You Need To Know About The Memphis St. Jude Marathon (2017 edition)

 – Some of the people running in Saturday’s races are St. Jude Heroes.
 These are people who have raised money for St. Jude during their training through donations.
 In 2012, 4,200 Heroes raised $3 million for the hospital.

 — Holly Whitfield (@ilovememphis) December 5, 2015

-– As of Tuesday, November 29, the weather is looking a bit rainy with a high of 50.
-Wear a poncho, grab a coat, get a bear onesie (see above), and get out there to cheer with me.
-Trust me, it’s way better than 2 years ago when everyone froze to death, or several years back when they had to cancel the marathon because of ice.
+– As of today, Friday, December 1, the weather is looking pretty dang great.
+Great a jacket and hat just in case and come cheer with me (or any one of the awesome cheering sections).
+Trust me, it’s way better than three years ago when everyone froze nearly to death, or several years back when they had to cancel the marathon because of ice.

 Finally, read my post from last year with 13 Places To Carb Load for the St. Jude Marathon (or Anytime).
 Check it out if you’re running one of the races, or if you’re just a normal human person who likes carbs.